 Town Topics Archive: Digitized, fully searchable issues of the Town Topics for the time period of March 17, 1946 to December 25, 2013, are available through Papers of Princeton, an ongoing project to digitize collections of historical publications from the town of Princeton and Princeton University.
 More recent issues of Town Topics can be found on their website.

 TumbleBookLibrary: This collection of TumbleBooks (animated, talking picture books), Tumble Puzzles, and Tumble Games may be streamed online.
-TumbleBooks collection includes fiction, non-fiction, and foreign language titles, Read-Alongs (chapter books with sentence highlighting and narration but no animation), eBooks, audiobooks, and titles in Spanish and French.
+TumbleBooks collection includes fiction, non-fiction, Read-Alongs (chapter books with sentence highlighting and narration but no animation), eBooks, audiobooks, and titles in Spanish and French.

 U.S. Consumer/Lifestyles: Use this database of over 203 million U.S. consumers to conduct market research.
 (Please note this is available within the list of resources within Reference USA.)

 Value Line Investment Survey Online: Equivalent to the Standard and Small & Mid Cap Print Editions combined, Value Line Institutional Investment Survey covers approximately 3,500 Large through Small & Mid Cap Equities vs. the approximately 1,700 stocks covered in the standard print edition alone.
 Also included is The Value Line Climate Change Investing Service.
 The monthly service provides key climate news and analysis alongside a managed portfolio of 20 stocks chosen by Value Line analysts.